 Your goal in a QBR session is to help the client.
 Gather enough information to either help the client make decisions, get a consensus on a course of action, or both.
-Consensus builds in client accountability to ensure that your client acts on ideas and suggestions discussed during the meeting.
-A CSM role during the QBR is open the conversation to discuss issues and challenges, encourage brainstorming, make recommendations, increase perceived value, synthesize the conversation, narrow the options, and then call for a decision.
+Consensus builds in client accounts to ensure that your client acts on ideas and suggestions discussed during the meeting.
+A CSM role during the QBR is to open the conversation to discuss issues and challenges, encourage brainstorming, make recommendations, increase perceived value, synthesize the conversation, narrow the options, and then call for a decision.

 Mistake #5: Poor Follow Up

-Quarterly Business Reviews need timely follow up with a summary of decisions and key points.
+Quarterly Business Reviews need timely follow-up with a summary of decisions and key points.
 This shows the client that the customer success manager is engaged, has a thorough account of the discussion, and can provide a reliable review of the meeting.
 Remember to actively listen to everything, and read the environment for what’s unspoken.

-Remember, each meeting summary is only as effective as the action plan, the follow up, and the accountability leading to an expanded client success plan.
+Remember, each meeting summary is only as effective as the action plan, the follow-up, and the accountability leading to an expanded client success plan.

 What have you learned from your QBR experience?
 Are there any tips you can recommend to ensure mistakes are avoided?
-Are there any tools you use to improve your customers QBR experience?
+Are there any tools you use to improve your customers’ QBR experience?
 Please share your experience in the comments – we would love to hear from you.